Omnicrola/Dragonstar/dragonstar-system.md

 * Third Delay: Task becomes an “Elder Dragon” with a 🐉 symbol, star value increases by another +1
 * Maximum Bonus: Dragon Tasks earn maximum +3 bonus stars regardless of delay count

+## Negative Status Effects
+Some days I will not feel good for any number of various reasons.
+On these days it is important that I not overwhelm myself or give myself too much to do, so that I don't risk further burnout.
+To address this, I have the option at any time to declare a negative status effect.
+Each Negative Status Effect is a little different, but all of them are ment to help me be kinder to myself and work toward getting better.

+### List of Status Effects
+#### Overwhelmed 🌊
+The current situation is a bit overwhelming, but it will probably resolve itself soon.
+Meanwhile I should take a deep breath, and take care of myself before trying to help others.
+* All tasks are worth 1 less star ⭐ (minimum 1⭐).
+* All Self-Care tasks are worth one extra star ⭐.

+#### Burnout 🔥
+I've pushed myself a little too much and need a bit of time to recover.
+* All tasks are worth 2 less stars ⭐ (minimum 1⭐).
+* All Self-Care tasks are worth 2 extra stars ⭐.
+* No non-Maintenence tasks will be added to the list, any existing non-Maintenence tasks are removed with no penalty.
+* If 3 or more Self-Care tasks are completed, 1 small loot box is automatically awarded.

+#### Curse of Exhaustion 🔮
+Something has emotionally drained me, and I need to process and reflect on the current situation.
+* All tasks are worth 3 less stars ⭐ (minimum 1⭐).
+* All Self-Care tasks are worth 3 extra stars ⭐.
+* No non-Maintenence tasks will be added to the list, any existing non-Maintenence tasks are removed with no penalty.
+* Any existing Dragon Tasks are permanently demoted back to non-Dragon status.
+* If 5 or more Self-Care tasks are completed, 1 Medium Loot Box is automatically awarded.

 ## Berserker Quest Mode
 Berserker Mode is a special mode that awards stars primarily based on time, rather than individual tasks.
 This is useful for doing a lot of things that need doing, but might overlap, or for groups of tasks.
 It can also be a good mode for starting a new project or category of task.